BIG-MAP/WP4APIExample/README.md

 uvicorn server:pump_app --reload --host 0.0.0.0 --port 8080
 ```

-To access the api open a browser and type the Raspberry Pi ip address (Example: 192.168.0.27:8080/pump).
-To locate the api address of the raspberry just type in the terminal window
+To access the api open a browser and type the Raspberry Pi ip address with port 8080 at the end (Example: 192.168.0.27:8080/pump).
+To locate the api address of the raspberry just type in the terminal window.

 ```shell
 hostname -I